ADSL

 - Brain changes seen on magnetic resonance imaging (MRI)

-Adenylosuccinate lyase deficiency is very rare.
-As of 2021, about 90 people in the world with this condition have been described in medical research.
+As of 2024, at least 90 people with ADSL-related syndrome have been described in medical research.

 Support Resources